Obi Public Docs

 CAUTION: Do not use Incognito or Private mode for this step, or your Passkey may not be saved by your local system.
 This may make wallet recovery difficult later.

-Your device will prompt you to authenticate with your local Passkey – meaning Face ID, Touch ID, Windows Hello, or another typical system prompt.
+If you select Passkey, your device will prompt you to authenticate with your local Passkey – meaning Face ID, Touch ID, Windows Hello, or another typical system prompt.
+If you select Cloud Key, your cloud provider will open in another window or tab for authentication.

 Buying Assets with Bank/Credit Card